Circuit de Barcelona-Catalunya

 Over the years a number of circuit revisions have been made.
 In 1994, following the tragedies at Imola, the F1 drivers were critical of the lack of run off at the end of the fast Nissan chicane, and an ungainly additional chicane was hastily built out of tyre stacks.
 Possibly one of the worst additions to a track ever, it did at least allow for the race to go ahead.

 The following year, the Nissan chicane was bypassed altogether, the track continuing in a straight line from Campsa down to La Ciaxa.
-The original chicane remains, though it is now rarely used, with even the national course bypassing it in recent years.
+The original chicane remains, though it is now rarely - if ever - used, with even the national course bypassing it in recent years.

 Happily, without the aerodynamic constraints of the F1 cars, the motorcycle course remained largely unchanged for a few more years and witnessed some thrilling racing.
 As if to emphasise the point that overtaking is much easier on two wheels, Valentino Rossi pulled off a spectacular last-lap dive on Jorge Lorenzo in the final turn of the 2009 race to deny the Spaniard a home victory.